-(c) Claims incurred
+(c) Claims

-Claims incurred represent the cost of claims and claims handling expenses paid during the financial year, together with the movement in provisions for outstanding claims, claims incurred but not reported ('IBNR') and future claims handling provisions.
+Claims represent the cost of claims and claims handling expenses paid during the financial year, together with the movement in provisions for outstanding claims, claims incurred but not reported ('IBNR') and future claims handling provisions.
 The provision for claims outstanding comprises amounts set aside for claims advised and IBNR.

-The IBNR amount is based on estimates calculated using widely accepted actuarial techniques (e.g. chain The IBNR amount is based on estimates calculated using widely accepted actuarial techniques (e.g. chain ladder) which are reviewed quarterly by the group actuary and annually by the independent syndicate reporting actuary.
+The IBNR amount is based on estimates calculated using widely accepted actuarial techniques (e.g. chain ladder) which are reviewed quarterly by the group actuary and annually by the independent syndicate reporting actuary.
 The techniques generally use projections, based on past experience of the development of claims over time, to form a view on the likely ultimate claims to be experienced.
 For more recent underwriting, regard is given to the variations in the business portfolio accepted and the underlying terms and conditions.
 Thus, the critical assumptions used when estimating claims provisions are that the past experience is a reasonable predictor of likely future claims development and that the rating and other models used to analyse current business are a fair reflection of the likely level of ultimate claims to be incurred.